AdobeDocs/analytics.zh-Hant/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 >[!IMPORTANT]
 >
->Version 1.6.0 of the [!DNL Marketing Cloud] ID service *requires* [!DNL AppMeasurement] for [!DNL JavaScript] version 1.6.3 or higher.
-If you want to upgrade to version 1.6.0 of the Marketing Cloud ID service, please make sure you are using [!DNL AppMeasurement] code verison 1.6.3 or higher.
+>Version 1.6.0 of the [!DNL Experience Cloud] ID service *requires* [!DNL AppMeasurement] for [!DNL JavaScript] version 1.6.3 or higher.
+If you want to upgrade to version 1.6.0 of the Experience Cloud ID service, please make sure you are using [!DNL AppMeasurement] code verison 1.6.3 or higher.

 ## 版本 1.6.2 {#section_419CBF264B5741DABB005AFDC6197C0D}